Pieight/Coursera/README.md

 # Coursera
-A repository which will contain projects/works regarding the Coursera´s courses
+A repository which contains projects/works regarding the Coursera´s courses